 The junior did more than just take the field after learning of her grandfather’s passing.
-She proceeded to go 6-for-6 at the plate that day, including a 4-for-4 performance with 3 RBI and 2 runs scored against Grand Canyon followed by a 2-for-2 showing later that afternoon against Cal State Fullerton that included another 2 runs scored.
+She proceeded to go 6-for-6 at the plate that day, including a 4-for-4 performance with three RBI and two runs scored against Grand Canyon, followed by a 2-for-2 showing later that afternoon against Cal State Fullerton that included another two runs scored.

-When all was said and done, Piper would enjoy an incredible 11-for-11 performance at the plate over 4 tournament games.
+Piper would enjoy an incredible 11-for-11 performance at the plate over four tournament games when all was said and done.

 “I knew that my grandfather would want me to be there.”
 Despite his serious health issues, Piper knew the best way to make her grandfather proud was to lace them up and take the field.